umnilab/DIRSIM/README.md

 # PostDisasterSim (PDS)
 An agent-based simulator mimicking how social-physical multilayer system recovers after a disaster.

+## Project
+* National Science Foundation 1638311.
+* CRISP Type 2/Collaborative Research: Critical Transitions in the Resilience and Recovery of Interdependent Social and Physical Networks

 ## Introduction

 * PostDisasterSim simulates the post-disaster recovery (PDR) of the social-physical system, enabling us to understand its details and evaluate various policies.